Australian UDI system

 No patient information is collected or stored in the AusUDID.
 Patient data is managed by hospitals and healthcare providers.

-The Australian UDI implementation phases
+The Australian UDI implementation timing

-- prepare their data
+- prepare your UDI-DIs and related data

 UDI enquiries